• Skip to primary navigation

 • Use brown sugar which has more moisture than white sugar

-• Add a small amount of corn syrup, honey, golden syrup, or molasses which attracts moisture
+• Add a small amount of corn syrup, honey, or golden syrup, which attracts moisture

 • Watch your baking time.
 Remove the cookies when they are still soft in the center, otherwise, your cookies are going to be crispy because you baked the moisture out of the cookie